Rules of basketball: Shot clock and time limits

 The first time restriction on possession of the ball was introduced in 1933, where teams were required to advance the ball over the center line within ten seconds of gaining possession.
 This rule remained until 2000, when FIBA reduced the requirement to eight seconds, the NBA following suit in 2001.
 The NCAA retains the 10-second rule for men's play, and adopted this rule for women's play starting with the 2013–14 season.
 U.S. high schools, whose rules are drafted by NFHS, also use the 10-second rule for both sexes.

+While a team is inbounding the basketball, they have 5 seconds to do so.
+This rule is intact no matter where a team is inbounding the ball, whether it is under the net or from the sidelines.
+If they fail to release the basketball after 5 seconds, it will be counted as a turnover and possession will go to the other team.

 In 1936 the three-second rule was introduced.
 This rule prohibits offensive players from remaining near their opponents' basket for longer than three seconds (the precise restricted area is also known as the lane or the key).
 A game central to this rule's introduction was that between the University of Kentucky and New York University.
 Kentucky coach Adolph Rupp did not take one of his referees with him, despite being warned of discrepancies in officiating between the Midwest and East by Notre Dame coach George Keogan, and the game became especially rough.
 Because of this game and others, 6 ft 5 in Kentucky All-American center Leroy Edwards is generally recognized as the player responsible for the three-second rule.